-The “Wetwang Slack” comes from an Iron Age archaeological site in Yorkshire, that found bones, burial site and items from the Arras culture.
+The “Wetwang Slack” comes from an Iron Age archaeological site in Yorkshire, that found bones, burial sites and items from the Arras culture.

 The contemporary Art of Francis Upritchard

-Francis Upritchard is a sculpture who made a name for her self in her early career by turning found objects into modified representations.
+Francis Upritchard is a sculptor who made a name for herself in her early career by turning found objects into modified representations.
 She then moved on to making contemporary Human Figures.

 If you have not yet visited the Curve gallery you are in for a surprise.
 The C shape of the curve gallery sets out a staggered set of model human figures.
 Very colourful and diverse.Things that resemble, fossils or primitive bone shaped items, dinosaurs etc.

 One of the most memorable pieces in the exhibit was a sculpture of a green Muppet hand.
 The hand was displayed on a pedestal, and it had a quirky and playful quality that was characteristic of Upritchard’s work.

 The green Muppet hand was just one of many eccentric pieces in the exhibition.
 Upritchard is known for her unconventional approach to sculpture and her use of found materials.
 She often incorporates elements of folk art, pop culture, and historical artefacts into her work.
 The result is a collection of sculptures that are both whimsical and thought-provoking.